bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

-Lets read this combinator out loud to better understand it.
+Lets read through this combinator to better understand it.
 We will be targeting the `.content` class and then use the `>` symbol to select its direct children of type `div`.
 For the elements selected we will set their `display` to `none`.

 Its important here that we use the `display` property and set its value to `none`.
 The reason for using `display` is it doesn't take up any space in the document when its value is set to `none`.
-In contrast, if we were to use a property such as `visibility` and set it to `hidden` the text would still be hidden, but the content would be stacked on top of one another because it would still exist in the normal flow of the document.
+In contrast, if we were to use a property such as `visibility` and set it to `hidden` the text would still remain hidden; however, the content would be stacked on top of one another because it would still exist in the normal flow of the document.

 ### id:checked